melanieodl/gitlab-local/README.md

 1. Docker and Docker Compose must be installed on your machine.
 2. Make sure that no other services are running on the ports that gitlab-local will use.
 If you encounter a port conflict when starting your Docker containers, you can change the port mappings in the `docker-compose.yml` file or stop the conflicting services.
 3. Ensure that any required environment variables are set in an `.env` file.
 The `.env` file should be located in the same directory as the `docker-compose.yml` file and contain values for all required environment variables.
-You can use the `.env.example` file as a template for the required environment variables.
+You can use the `.env.example` file as a template for the required environment variables, also notice that `.env.default` was provided.

 ## Usage